 I didn’t have time to try my hand at fishing at the lake, but I saw plenty of fishermen and women throwing out a line.
 The lake and river are home to many varieties of trout including brookies, browns, cutthroat, and rainbow trout.
 I was told that these species live in such abundance, that you’re almost guaranteed to make a catch!

 A fishing license is required to fish in this private lake and can be acquired at Walmart, City Market, and Safeway.
-You can also rent a real for $20 from Piney River Ranch.
+You can also rent a fishing rod and reel for $20 from Piney River Ranch.

 A Smoking Restaurant